 When looking into treatment options it is beneficial to verify that the interventions being utilized have been proven to work and are supported by research.

 WestBridge utilizes evidence-based practices to ensure the quality and standard of care is met to allow the best opportunity for individuals to meet their treatment goals.
-The foundation of our services are based on the Integrated Dual Disorder Treatment (IDDT) and Stages of Change models.
-Other evidence-based practices WestBridge has implemented include Family Education and Support, Assertive Community Treatment, Cognitive Behavioral Therapy, Motivational Interviewing, Mindfulness, Collaborative Psychopharmacology, Contingency Management and Mutual Support.
+The foundation of our services is based on the Integrated Dual Disorder Treatment (IDDT) and Stages of Change models.
+Other evidence-based practices WestBridge has implemented include Family Education and Support, Assertive Community Treatment, Cognitive Behavioral Therapy, Motivational Interviewing, Mindfulness, Collaborative Psychopharmacology, Contingency Management, and Mutual Support.

 How do you track long-term progress and outcomes of those who receive treatment in your program?

 Capturing and tracking data on participants, services, and outcomes provides a better understanding of the effectiveness of the treatment provided.
-This not only improves the integrity of the treatment center by holding them accountable to the effectiveness of their services, but also provides transparency to families seeking treatment by allowing them to compare the value of the services being offered.
+This not only improves the integrity of the treatment center by holding them accountable to the effectiveness of their services but also provides transparency to families seeking treatment by allowing them to compare the value of the services being offered.

-WestBridge currently tracks 14 domains of recovery: housing, friendship, family, education, employment, mental health, substance use, spirituality, tobacco use, healthy eating, exercise, sleep hygiene, physical health and personal hygiene.
+WestBridge currently tracks 14 domains of recovery: housing, friendship, family, education, employment, mental health, substance use, spirituality, tobacco use, healthy eating, exercise, sleep hygiene, physical health, and personal hygiene.
 Data is gathered every three months or upon transition, beginning at admission up to finishing the program.
 Outcomes reports are published quarterly on www.westbridge.org/outcomes-report

-WestBridge conducted a study titled “Outcomes of a Community-Based Co-Occurring Disorders Treatment Program”.
+WestBridge’s successful treatment outcomes have been verified by independent researchers in a study titled “Outcomes of a Community-Based Co-Occurring Disorders Treatment Program”.
 This study evaluated the evidence-based treatment offered at WestBridge and demonstrated that full participation in evidence-based models of care (a combination of residential and outpatient care incorporating integrated dual disorder interventions, family education, supported employment/education, supported housing, and assertive community treatment) produces excellent outcomes.